 It may not seem to leading towards your dream, but just choose the least worst option and get started.
 Do all the nonspiritual, boring, basic stuff.
 Your job is just to pitch the balls.
 You never know which one the Universe is going to knock out of the park.
 But you've got to be in the game.

 The more things you do, the more opportunities there are for one of them to lead somewhere.
 The trick is to not be attached to the details.
 The path that leads to your big, general goal might be an entirely unexpected one, but who cares.
 If you got the first part right, you are getting what you really wanted, not just the shiny stuff.

 I probably haven't put this across very well at all.
 You needed to be there.
 It is a day that is intriguing, inspiring and insightful.
 It is laced with humour and mike's famous 'Notes from the Universe'.
 It is not one of these Tony Robbins style events where you come away totally pumped, but it just wears off after a few days.

 I left with a quiet certainty that I know what I am doing now.
 I know how to work with the flow of the Universe to get what I REALLY want.

 Rhonda Byrne and the producers of The Secret did a good job in bringing the law of attraction to a wider audience but they only scratched the surface.
 Mike Dooley gives you the tools to put it into practice.
 The best part is that it doesn't seem like a chore.
 It can be fun and you don't need to obsess about it.

 Add your comments to the ones below if you like.

 Some pages on this site may contain “affiliate links” or advertising.
 This means if you click on a link or banner and purchase the item, I will receive an affiliate commission.
-Regardless, I only recommend products or services we believe will add value to our readers.
+Regardless, I only recommend products or services I believe will add value to readers.